xorhex/mlget/README.md

       --help                Print the help message
       --noextraction        Do not extract malware from archive file.
-                            Currently this only effects MalwareBazaar and HybridAnalysis --output              Write to a file the hashes not found (for later use with the -r flag) --read string         Read in a file of hashes (one per line) --readupdate string   Read hashes from file to download.
+                            Currently this only effects MalwareBazaar and HybridAnalysis --output              Write to a file the hashes not found (for later use with the --read flag) --read string         Read in a file of hashes (one per line) --readupdate string   Read hashes from file to download.
 Replace entries in the file with just the hashes that were not found (for next time).
       --tag strings         Tag the sample when uploading to your own instance of MWDB.